 Well, I saw a Laura Luber post today that's pretty scary.

-It says uh Al-Qaeda's um taking route in the United States and planning a multi-city attack.
+It says Al-Qaeda's taking root in the United States and planning a multi-city attack.

-I don't remember the multi-city part, but that would be extra bad if we were multi-city.
+I don't remember the multi-city part, but that would be extra bad if it were multi-city.

 And my question is, would that include drones?

-Do you think Al-Qaeda's gonna start using drones?
+Do you think Al-Qaeda is going to start using drones?

-Because if they're in lots of cities, and all they do is everybody through puts a drone in the air at the same time, and they're all you know, bad purpose drones, they've got bombs or something, something worse on them.
+Because if they're in lots of cities and all they do is everybody puts a drone in the air at the same time, and they're all bad purpose drones, they've got bombs or something worse on them.

-Uh I feel like that's just gonna happen.
+I feel like that's just going to happen.

-You better get your own drone defensive uh laser system.
+You better get your own drone defensive laser system.

 I want one on my roof.

-Um I'll summarize it, which is that he suspects that the H1B visa thing may be a negotiating strategy with India, meaning that if uh 75% of them are the H1B visa people are coming from India, India may have a big incentive for continuing that because I'm sure a lot of money gets sent back home, etc.
+I'll summarize it, which is that he suspects that the H-1B visa thing may be a negotiating strategy with India, meaning that if 75% of the H-1B visa people are coming from India, India may have a big incentive for continuing that because I'm sure a lot of money gets sent back home, etc.

-And that maybe what this is is just more pressure on India because ultimately we want them to stop uh providing or buying oil from Russia, so it could be if if uh that what Trump is really doing is saying if you're gonna buy uh Russia Russian oil, which is bad for the world, bad for us, bad for Ukraine, bad for Europe.
+And that maybe what this is, is just more pressure on India because ultimately we want them to stop providing or buying oil from Russia.

-But I don't think you know, again, this is uh we have to agree that there can be two reasons for things.
+But I don't think, you know, again, this is, we have to agree that there can be two reasons for things.

-Um and if a corporation wants to sponsor the individual, it's two million dollars.
+And if a corporation wants to sponsor the individual, it's $2 million.

 Wow.